Dave Pine

-Dave Pine is an American politician and attorney serving as a member of the San Mateo County Board of Supervisors for District 1, which includes the eastern two-thirds of South San Francisco and all of San Bruno, Millbrae, Burlingame, and Hillsborough.
+Dave Pine (born 1958) is an American politician and attorney.
+Pine was formerly a member of the San Mateo County Board of Supervisors for District 1, which includes the eastern two-thirds of South San Francisco and all of San Bruno, Millbrae, Burlingame, and Hillsborough.

 Early life and education

 Dave Pine was born in Massachusetts and grew up in New Hampshire, where his father worked as a professor and his mother was a teacher.
 He has two siblings.

 While a freshman at Dartmouth College, Pine ran for and won a seat in the New Hampshire House of Representatives and at age 19, was one of the youngest ever elected.
 Pine served in the house from 1977 to 1979.
 After Dartmouth, Pine attended the University of Michigan Law School.
 He was a summer intern at Fenwick & West in Palo Alto (now located in Mountain View).
 After graduating in 1985, Pine accepted a position at a corporate law firm, representing Silicon Valley start-up tech companies.